isabella-helliwell/MechaCar_Statistical_Analysis/README.md

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 The linear regression model shows a <b>r2 value </b> of <b>0.715</b>, meaning around <b>71.5% </b>of the variability of our dependent variable is explained using linear model.
-The correlation analysis we have conducted here shows a strong correlation between the variables
+The correlation analysis we have conducted here shows a strong correlation between the variables.
+We can further take out the vriables that had little, or no impact to our model.
+By doing so, and using the same linear regression analysis, we can see the following: